 The students came to the camp with clear ideas of what they wanted to report on, who they wanted to talk to and how they wanted to end the week.
 It was amazing to see such passion from students ranging from ages 15 through 17.

 As the week progressed the students were asked to take photos, write peer profiles, write a story on the guest speakers, produce a multi-media piece — all while still working on their main stories.
 At times we started the day at 8:20 a.m. and ended it at midnight or later.

 As a college student I have learned to balance my time and priorities.
-That week, on top of my mentor duties, I still worked on the Daily Wildcat, I was taking an online class, my mother was leaving for Paris for the summer and I had to stay in Gila Dorm as a dorm guard for the students — my plate was full.
+That week, on top of my mentor duties, I still worked on the Daily Wildcat, I was taking an online class and I had to stay in Gila Dorm as a dorm guard for the students — my plate was full.